 As the nation’s cyber defense agency, the Cybersecurity and Infrastructure Security Agency (CISA) leads the national effort to understand, manage, and reduce risk to the digital and physical infrastructure Americans rely on every hour of every day.
 CISA faces a tough job of working across federal agencies to try to identify all vulnerabilities across federal civilian networks as well as our nation’s critical infrastructure.

 In an effort to improve our nation’s cybersecurity posture, Cybersecurity and Infrastructure Security Agency recently issued Binding Operational Directive (BOD) 23-01, Improving Asset Visibility and Vulnerability Detection on Federal Networks, directing agencies to improve accounting for what resides on their networks.
-While this is mandated for federal civilian agencies, CISA also recommends that private business and state, local, tribal and territorial (SLTT) pay attention to this and prioritize implementation of robust asset and vulnerability management programs.
+While the CISA directives are mandated for federal civilian agencies, CISA also recommends that private business and state, local, tribal and territorial (SLTT) pay attention to this and prioritize implementation of robust asset and vulnerability management programs.

-CISA states the directive supports many other mandates and guidance that has previously been established, including the Executive Order 14028 on Improving the Nation’s Cybersecurity (specifically Sec.
+The CISA Directive supports many other mandates and guidance that has previously been established, including the Executive Order 14028 on Improving the Nation’s Cybersecurity (specifically Sec.
 7: Improving Detection of Cybersecurity Vulnerabilities and Incidents on Federal Government Networks), and provides additional clarity in achieving policies set forth in previous OMB Memos, including M-21-02, M-22-05, and M-22-09.
-Compliance with this Directive also supports BOD 22-01, Managing Unacceptable Risk Vulnerabilities in Federal Enterprise, as it will enable agencies to enhance the management of known exploited vulnerabilities that can be detected using automated tools.
+Compliance with this CISA Directive also supports BOD 22-01, Managing Unacceptable Risk Vulnerabilities in Federal Enterprise, as it will enable agencies to enhance the management of known exploited vulnerabilities that can be detected using automated tools.

 CISA Director Jen Easterly said: